aiven/devportal/docs/tools/cli/service/connection-info.rst

 ``avn service connection-info kafkacat``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Retrieves the ``kcat`` :doc:`command </docs/products/kafka/howto/kcat>` necessary to connect to a certain Aiven for Apache Kafka® service.
+Retrieves the ``kcat`` command necessary to connect to an Aiven for Apache Kafka® service and produce/consume messages to topics, check out more in the :doc:`dedicated article </docs/products/kafka/howto/kcat>`.

 .. list-table::
   :header-rows: 1